subvisual/subvisual.com/src/posts/2016-10-17-a-rollercoaster-called-mirror-conf/index.md

 ---
+highlight: false
-path: /113-a-rollercoaster-called-mirror-conf/
+path: 113-a-rollercoaster-called-mirror-conf
-title: "A rollercoaster called Mirror Conf"
+title: A rollercoaster called Mirror Conf
+categories:
+  - inside-subvisual
 author: joao-ferreira
 date: 2016-10-17
 cover: cover.jpg
-tags:
-  - community
-intro: "Imagine you decided to organize an international  conference starting 7 months from now.
+intro: Imagine you decided to organize an international  conference starting 7 months from now.
 If you've ever been involved in organizing something like this, you know what I'm talking about.
 Going through all the bureaucracies and logistics, in a race against time.
 Imagine you'd optimistically planned for around 200 attendees and you had only sold around 50 tickets about a month and a half away from the conference.
-Picture your budget being vibrant red with those 50 tickets, and the pressure mounting."
+Picture your budget being vibrant red with those 50 tickets, and the pressure mounting.
+tags:
+  - community
 ---

 Imagine you decided to organize an international  conference starting 7 months from now.
 If you've ever been involved in organizing something like this, you know what I'm talking about.
 Going through all the bureaucracies and logistics, in a race against time.
 Imagine you'd optimistically planned for around 200 attendees and you had only sold around 50 tickets about a month and a half away from the conference.
 Picture your budget being vibrant red with those 50 tickets, and the pressure mounting.